Call 1-800-215-7494 or click here to find the Adagio Health Medical Office nearest you.

 - The CDC, FDA, and other federal partners will continue to monitor the safety of COVID-19 vaccines as they continue to become more broadly used in the population.

 - Results from monitoring efforts are reassuring.
 Some people have no side effects.
 Many people have reported mild side effects after COVID-19 vaccination.
 These reactions are common and typically short-lived.

 Find more information about COVID-19 vaccines on the PA Department of Health’s website

 There are three different COVID-19 vaccines available right now in the US.
 Please remember that the best vaccine for you is the one that is available to you!

 COVID-19 remains extremely contagious.
-It is important to continue wearing masks in public as the vaccine is rolled out.
-The CDC will continue to issue guidance around masks and safety over the next several months.
+It is important to continue wearing masks in public IF YOU HAVE NOT BEEN VACCINATED.
+The CDC will continue to issue guidance around safety over the next several months.
 If you think you might have COVID-19, you can find more information about getting tested for the virus here:

 Need help right away?